 Posted by & filed under Blog, Data Cabling.

-Cat5 now commonly known as Cat5e and Cat6 are in many ways very similar.
-Furthermore their transmission in some cases are also quite similar.
-However there are a few ways in which Cat6 excels Cat5e in performance.
+Cat5, now commonly known as Cat5e and Cat6, are in many ways very similar.
+Furthermore, their transmission in some cases is also quite similar.
+However, there are a few ways in which Cat6 excels Cat5e in performance.
 The difference between Cat5 and Cat6 includes:

 • They are constructed slightly differently